 You can enjoy the views from the viewpoint area near the parking lot or walk down the trail to get a closer look.
 If you aren't physically fit, I wouldn't recommend walking down.
 It looks like an easy stroll, and it is, on the way down.
 The way up is harder than it looks, mainly due to the effects of the altitude.
 But it's SO worth it!

-We ended our first day in Jujuyby exploring Humahuaca.
-It was a lot later than we thought, this was a lot to do in one day!
+We ended our first day in Jujuy by exploring Humahuaca.
+We ended our day a lot later than expected!
+This was a lot to do in one day.
 There was about an hour of daylight left (the sunset was at around 8 pm while we were there in May), so we took advantage.